Skip to main content

 Treatment for both pediatric UC and CD should focus on resolution and reduction of signs and symptoms of active disease to provide relief to the patient and to reduce the underlying inflammation, thereby reducing the recurrence of symptoms.
 Given the similarity in disease characteristics between adult and pediatric patients with these conditions, the FDA notes that extrapolation of demonstrated efficacy from well-controlled clinical trials in adults for the same indication is permissible.

-Generally, the pediatric study design should be aligned with the adult phase 3 program’s design, study population, endpoints, and timing of assessments.
-The same criteria can be used for both subject populations to define disease activity and endpoints.
+Generally, the pediatric study design should be aligned with the adult Phase III program’s design, study population, endpoints, and timing of assessments.
+The same criteria can be used for both participant populations to define disease activity and endpoints.
 The FDA recommends the use of modified Mayo Score (mMS) for Ulcerative Colitis and the Pediatric Crohn’s Disease Activity Index (PCDAI) for Crohn’s Disease.
 The FDA notes that the PCDAI does have some limitations associated with evaluating intestinal inflammation and recommends assessing inflammation with ileocolonoscopy as an additional assessment.

 Study Population

-The FDA considers pediatric subjects for IBD to extend from 2 to 17 years of age.
-For subjects less than six years of age, the screening process should include an evaluation to exclude monogenic IBD and inherited conditions that present similarly to IBD to exclude these subjects prior to enrollment.
+The FDA considers pediatric participants for IBD to extend from two to 17 years of age.
+For potential participants less than six years of age, the screening process should include an evaluation to exclude monogenic IBD and inherited conditions that present similarly to IBD to exclude these participants prior to enrollment.
 The IBD diagnosis should be based on documented findings on endoscopy and histopathology.
 Diagnostic scores from the mMS and PCDAI can be used to evaluate inclusion for UC and CD, respectively.

-If the drug is being developed to treat moderate to severe pediatric UC or CD, then the enrollment should encompass subjects across the range of severity categories.
-The protocol should aim to enroll a balanced representation of treatment-naïve subjects and subjects who have received one or more prior treatments that were inadequate.
-The FDA also recommends enrolling a subject population that reflects the characteristics of the clinically relevant populations, including race and ethnicity.
+If the drug is being developed to treat moderate to severe pediatric UC or CD, then the enrollment should encompass participants across the range of severity categories.
+The protocol should aim to enroll a balanced representation of treatment-naïve participants and participants who have received one or more prior treatments that were inadequate.
+The FDA also recommends enrolling a participant population that reflects the characteristics of the clinically relevant populations, including race and ethnicity.
 Sponsors should consider clinical sites with a higher proportion of minorities to ensure recruitment of a diverse population.

-When there is preliminary safety and efficacy data for adult subjects, the FDA encourages sponsors to consider adding adolescent cohorts (12-17 years old) to ongoing phase 3 adult trials.
+When there is preliminary safety and efficacy data for adult participants, the FDA encourages sponsors to consider adding adolescent cohorts (12-17 years old) to ongoing Phase III adult trials.
 If there are questions about sample size, the sponsor can contact the Division of Gastroenterology (the Division) to discuss this further.

 Study Design